supavapes/supavapes-wp/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 23.5 =
+= 24.1 =

-Release date: 2024-09-24
+Release date: 2024-12-18

-Yoast SEO 23.5 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/release-24-9-24).
+Yoast SEO 24.1 adds the Yoast SEO Dashboard to monitor your site's SEO performance in one overview.
+Find more about Yoast SEO 24.1 in [our release post](https://yoa.st/release-18-12-24)!

 #### Enhancements

-* Improves analysis score feedback labels in the publish sections.
-* Improves our integration with cache plugins by preventing flushing their cache when not needed.
+* Introduces the Yoast Dashboard, a place where site administrators can check the SEO and Readability performance of the site's posts.
+* Adds `Not analyzed` as an option in the readability filter in the posts page.
+* Enhances the existing `Needs improvement` option in the readability filter in the posts page, to include posts that don't have enough content as well.

 #### Bugfixes

-* Fixes a bug where Arabic keyphrases containing certain function words were not correctly matched.
+* Fixes a bug where posts that have been set to explicitly not be noindexed and had no keyword set would not appear in the relevant SEO filter in the posts page.

+#### Other

+* Improves the translatability of feedback for the _paragraph length_ and the _sentence length_ assessments.

-= 23.4 =
+= 24.0 =

-Release date: 2024-09-03
+Release date: 2024-12-03

-Yoast SEO 23.4 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/release-3-9-24).
+Yoast SEO 24.0 brings more enhancements and bugfixes.
+[Find more information about our software releases and updates here](https://yoa.st/release-3-12-24).

 #### Enhancements

-* Adds support for discarding the changes when switching to a post, using the Top bar feature in Elementor.
+* Allows to set OpenGraph image HTML metadata `width`, `height`, and `type` to `null` in order not to show them.
+Props to [GiovanniMounir](https://github.com/GiovanniMounir).
-* Adds _так_ to the words recognized by the _transition words_ assessment in Russian.
-Props to @pavelmai83.
+* Improves the _transition words_ assessment for Portuguese and English by updating the relevant lists of transition words.
+Props to [BrunoAseff](https://github.com/BrunoAseff).
-* Improves the schema output by following the specification for the _SearchAction_ more strictly.
-* Re-enables the script concatenation that was disabled to prevent a bug with WordPress 5.5.
-* Improves the look of the Yoast SEO metabox in the block editor by centering it and making it stand out more by using a background color.
+* Introduces an error message in the Yoast _General_ page in case of JavaScript errors.
+* Updates the design and translations of the country selector in the modal for related keyphrase suggestions.

 #### Bugfixes

-* Fixes a bug where an image caption inside a classic block would be considered the introduction when using the _keyphrase in introduction_ assessment in the default editor.
-* Fixes a bug where the first tag instead of the primary tag would be shown in a permalink when adding a link in the Classic editor.
+* Fixes a bug where the first step in the _First time configuration_ would not be considered finished unless the _Site representation_ step would be finished as well.
-* Fixes a bug where the Yoast tab would disappear when opening and closing the Site Settings in Elementor.
-* Fixes a bug where the Yoast user settings would be wiped out after a user profile update when the respective global settings were disabled.
+* Fixes a bug where the settings for a post type are inaccessible when the permalink structure includes special characters that require encoding, e.g., when WooCommerce products are set to use the \"Shop base with category\" permalink structure.
-* Fixes a bug where two admin links would not be resolvable when using a custom admin URL.
+* Fixes a bug where the Yoast _General_ page would not reflect the active menu item properly if using a fallback.

 #### Other

-* Adds a learn more link to the primary category picker.
-* Deprecates some functions in the `Yoast_Input_Validation` class.
-* Deprecates the `Disable_Concatenate_Scripts_Integration` class.
-* Deprecates the `Duplicate_Post_Integration` class.
-* Deprecates the `WPSEO_Admin_User_Profile::user_profile()` method and the `admin/views/user-profile.php` file.
+* Improves the documentation for `wpseo_enable_tracking` filter.
+Props to [kkmuffme](https://github.com/kkmuffme).

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).